Achilles Tendonitis Treatment near Medindie, 5081

 Achilles Tendinitis (Achilles Tendonitis)

 It often presents itself as stiffness at the back of the foot, especially when rising in the morning.
 With Achilles Tendinitis, it usually warms up with exercise only to become stiff and painful once it cools down.
-During early stages of pathology, the site is attended by cells that try to control the inflammation.
-At this point the condition is still easy to treat and has a fast recovery time.
+When seen under the microscope, inflammatory conditions have specific cells that the body brings to that area of the body to help control the inflammation and heal the injured tendon.
+At this stage, this injury is substantially easier to resolve and recovery time is short.
 If left for over 6 months, it may develop into Achilles Tendinosis (see below) which may take 6-12 months to recover.

 At SA Running Injury Clinic, we see athletes presenting with an Achilles Tendon injury which has dogged them for over half a year.
 The makeup of the tendon has completely changed and this is substantially more difficult to resolve than Achilles Tendinitis.

 Achilles Tendinopathy or Achilles Tendinosis is an evolved stage of chronic Achilles Tendinitis that is not characterized by inflammation.
-These athletes have scarring, thickening and/or micro tear breakdown of the tendon itself.
-There is usually no redness or warmth of the surrounding tissue, although the area can be painful to touch.
+People that have this condition have a tendon that has micro tear breakdown, thickening and scarring.
+Typically at this stage there is no warmth or redness but the site is still painful to the touch.
 We treat Achilles injuries regularly at SA Running Injury Clinic and our patients come from all surrounding suburbs including Medindie.

 At SA Running Injury Clinic we occasionally see a more difficult injury called Retrocalcaneal Bursitis.
 It refers to an inflammation within the lubricating fluid like the sac that lies between the heel bone and the Achilles tendon.
 It is highly likely that there is the presence of a protruding bony bump on the outside-top border of the back of the heel.
 This bony prominence is known as a Haglund's deformity.